vita-epfl/rock-pytorch/README.md

   - specify the evaluation frequency
   - visualize the training with [TensorBoard](https://www.tensorflow.org/tensorboard/)

-The default values of hyperparameters arguments are the ones used to obtain the results described in the [performance](#performance) section.
+The default values of hyperparameters arguments are the ones used to obtain the first two results described in the [performance](#performance) section (Baseline SSD and ROCK trained on train set, and evaluated on test set).

 Here are some ways in which training can be changed using optional arguments:
 #### Model architecture